getty-zig/getty.so/pages/guide/serializers.md

     //
     // In this tutorial, we'll be providing implementations for all of
     // these methods.
 However, if you don't want to implement a specific
-    // method for whatever reason, you can simply omit its corresponding field. comptime methods: struct {
+    // method, you can simply omit its corresponding field. comptime methods: struct {
         serializeBool: ?fn (Context, bool) E!O = null,
         serializeEnum: ?fn (Context, anytype) E!O = null,